7 min read

 Deferred Expenses

-Let's say a customer contracts your SaaS services for two years and chooses to pay the entire amount upfront.
+Let's say a customer contracts your client's SaaS services for two years and chooses to pay the entire amount upfront.
 That's a reason to celebrate!
 Except you should hold on that because you can't count that payment as revenue just yet.
-After all, you haven't delivered two years worth of services.
+After all, they haven't delivered two years worth of services.

 Instead, this figure must be deferred or spread out over the course of the two-year contract.

-The good news is that within the cost of the service as outlined in the contract, there are likely expenses you can claim immediately.
+The good news is that within the cost of the service as outlined in the contract, there are likely expenses they can claim immediately.
 Things like setup fees, license fees, and implementation fees are all one-time payments that the customer makes upfront.

 The monthly cost of the service, however, must be deferred and drawn upon each month.
 This money should be placed in a holding bank designated specifically for this purpose.